 Shanklin Esplanade has a couple of large restaurants next to each other.
 At the time of writing, you can choose from The Steamer (4/5 on Trip Advisor, see Food Hygiene rating) and The Waterfront (4/5 on Trip Advisor, see Food Hygiene rating).

 The other one we like is the Fisherman’s Cottage (4/5 on Trip Advisor, see Food Hygiene rating), which is a thatched pub at the far end of the Esplanade in Shanklin.
 It’s so close to the water that you might get your feet wet.
-Elsewhere in Shanklin is The Hideaway, which is a shorts and flip-flops sort of place which has live music from the clifftop path (4.5/5 on Trip Advisor, see Food Hygiene).
+Elsewhere in Shanklin is The Hideaway, which is a shorts and flip-flops sort of place with live music from the clifftop path (4.5/5 on Trip Advisor, see Food Hygiene).
 They do serve food in the evening but not as late as some places.
 Thanks to Ian on Facebook for the suggestion, and for the info that they provide binoculars for peering at passing ships.

 The other one we like is the Fisherman’s Cottage (4/5 on Trip Advisor, see Food Hygiene rating), which is a thatched pub at the far end of the Esplanade in Shanklin.
 It’s so close to the water that you might get your feet wet.
-Elsewhere in Shanklin is The Hideaway, which is a shorts and flip-flops sort of place which has live music from the clifftop path (4.5/5 on Trip Advisor, see Food Hygiene).
+Elsewhere in Shanklin is The Hideaway, which is a shorts and flip-flops sort of place with live music from the clifftop path (4.5/5 on Trip Advisor, see Food Hygiene).
 They do serve food in the evening but not as late as some places.
 Thanks to Ian on Facebook for the suggestion, and for the info that they provide binoculars for peering at passing ships.

 There's also Sandown Cliffs Cookhouse and Pub, which is attached to the Premier Inn on the seafront.
 It's open to non-residents and scores 4.5/5 on TripAdvisor, (see Food Hygiene).
 It's a Whitbread pub, so is similar to Beefeater.
 The first time we visited was shortly after it opened and it wasn't great.
 However, we returned a year later and really liked it.